Updated 18 June 2022

 If you’re looking for something like Borealis Clear, the Bescon Shimmery Bronze-Golden are very, very close if you reink them to black, though the glitter is coarser.

-If you’re looking for something like Borealis Confetti, then MDG Unicorn Ice is a contender, though the MDG Flash Dice with larger shimmery flakes are also great.
+If you’re looking for something like Borealis Confetti, then FanRoll Unicorn Ice is a contender, though the FanRoll Flash Dice with larger shimmery flakes are also great.
+If you’re not averse to sharp-edged dice, then URWizards Resin Aurora Glitter is probably one of the closest you’ll ever get to Confetti.

 Die Hard Dice Divination is very close to Crystal Caste’s Moonstone Maple, which is generally a bit cloudier than the clear Borealis dice and has a glitter shift more on the green to red spectrum.